yanyu6/RepData_PeerAssessment1/PA1_template.md

 ## 6       25 weekday 1.92976939
 ```

-  +Then, we make a panel plot by using qplot function.
+  Then, we make a panel plot by using qplot function.

 ```r
 qplot(data6$interval, data6$mean, data = data6, facets = days ~.,